H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 }
 ```

-Three weight vectors confirm the WOA-inspired population is actively accumulating and evolving.
-This is not a theoretical or future population — it is a live, inspectable glass-box object in production as of April 17, 2026.
+Three weight vectors confirm the WOA-inspired population is actively accumulating and
+evolving.
+This is not a theoretical or future population — it is a live, inspectable
+glass-box object in production as of April 17, 2026.
 OI-10F remains closed.

-> **Cross-reference:** The `woah_stub.py` stub implementation and its deployment method (stdlib `http.server`, volume-mounted, `python3 /woah_stub.py`, port 7012) belong canonically in **Chapter 10 §10 Deployment Status**.
-Chapter 9 references that implementation; it does not replicate it.
+> **Cross-reference:** The `woah_stub.py` stub implementation and its deployment method
+> (stdlib `http.server`, volume-mounted, `python3 /woah_stub.py`, port 7012) belong
+> canonically in **Chapter 10 §10 Deployment Status**.
+Chapter 9 references that
+> implementation; it does not replicate it.

-### 9.3.5 Confirmed Live Operation — April 17, 2026 Proof-of-Life
+### 9.3.5 Confirmed Live Operation — Proof-of-Life Events

 **April 17, 2026 — MountainShares structural identity confirmation (OI-09-NEW-A CLOSED):**

-A live Fifth DGM call for the sentence *"MountainShares cooperative economic development in Fayette County West Virginia community governance"* produced:
+A live Fifth DGM call for the sentence *"MountainShares cooperative economic development
+in Fayette County West Virginia community governance"* produced:

 ```json
 {